 The main emphasis in my writing is spiritual rather than theological.

-While this book does have theological implications, its central focus is the spiritual path.
+While my work does have theological implications, its central focus is the spiritual path.
 The great Catholic theologian of the 20th century Karl Rahner once said: ‘The Christian of the 21st century will be a mystic or he (or she) will not exist.’
 I want to open the doors so that readers of this book can experience the Christian faith as a spiritual reality, especially gays and lesbians who have been rejected or even condemned by their churches.

 This book therefore does not lay out a new dogma for lesbian women and gay men but rather explores a Christian mystic spirituality rooted in one’s own experience.
 All true mystic spirituality breaks through barriers of dualism and exclusion, so in these pages I have attempted to describe a spirituality that bridges, explores, liberates and reconciles faith and sexuality.

-When I wrote the original German version of this book, I was living with my partner in a community where we had a small sanctuary in the house.
+When I wrote the original German version of Coming In, I was living with my partner in a community where we had a small sanctuary in the house.
 Within it was my favourite icon which pictures Jesus with his arm around one of his disciples.
 Sitting on my meditation cushion, I always prayed facing this icon.
 I prayed with all aspects of my being.
 I was present as a gay man.
 I was silent.
 I spoke.
 I was full of attention and surrender.
 I started to feel within me this image of Christ holding a man.
 Christ spoke to me: ‘I, Christ, am fully present in you.
 Your homosexuality is fully embraced in Me.
 Your being gay nourishes the Source in the depth of your being.
 Your sexuality enriches you and is a gift to the world.
 Your gayness opens up your consciousness.’
 This book deals with the mystic journey undertaken by those who are sexually different: gay men, lesbian women, bisexuals.

 The point of these chapters is not to justify same-sex sexual orientation but to discover its purpose and to render it fertile by integrating it into spirituality.